Crimson Bears fall to Lynx in opening match at state volleyball tournament

 “Heading into tomorrow, our team needs to focus on steady passing and running our offense,” Dihle said.
 “When we are hitting, it disrupts the other team’s defense and therefore their offense as well.
 I am super excited for tomorrow, and I look forward to the challenge.”

 The Southeast Region V volleyball champions JDHS will next play an elimination game at 11:45 a.m.
-Friday against the Mid Alaska Conference champions Lathrop Malemutes who lost to the Northern Lights Conference runner-up Colony Knights 3-0 (25-6, 25-22, 25-13).
-Dimond, the Cook Inlet Conference tournament runner-up, advances into a 7 p.m.
-Thursday winners' bracket match against Colony.
+Friday against the Mid Alaska Conference champions Lathrop Malemutes, who lost Thursday to the Northern Lights Conference runner-up Colony Knights 3-0 (25-6, 25-22, 25-13).

-In elimination play on Friday Sitka faces Nome at 10 a.m. and Barrow plays Kotzebue at 11:45 a.m.
+In elimination play Friday, Sitka faces Nome at 10 a.m. and Barrow plays Kotzebue at 11:45 a.m.
+Valdez will play the winner of Sitka/Nome at 1:30 p.m. and Monroe will play the winner the Barrow/Kotzebue at 3:15 p.m.

 • Contact Klas Stolpe at klas.stolpe@gmail.com.